mwinteringham/myapi/README.md

 ## Using Wirebridge

 Wirebridge is configured by JSON files to allow you to tie HTTP requests to database queries.
-To get started you will need to create two JSON files.
+To get started you will need to create two JSON files within a folder named ```mappings``` on the same level as the JAR.

 ### config.json